zmtcreative/gm-alert-callouts/docs/FEATURES.md

 #### `UseObsidianIcons() Option`

 Configures the extension with Obsidian-compatible icons, ideal for users transitioning from or integrating with Obsidian.

+Folding and Custom Alerts are enabled.
+The `[!NOICON]` option is disabled.

 **Included Alert Types:**